anandmatt/DE1-14_Reddit/SPARK_HDFS_CLUSTER_SETUP/SCALABILITY.md

 5. **Verify Connection:**
    - Check the Spark master’s web UI (typically available at `http://MASTER_IP:8080`) to confirm that the new worker nodes are connected and listed.

+### Using the `new_spark_worker.sh` Script for Automation:

+- In order to automate the addition of new Spark worker nodes to your cluster, consider using a predefined script.
+- It's important to set the `MASTER_IP` variable within the script to the master node's IP address.
+- For efficient recognition and utilization of the new worker nodes, add their IP addresses to the `/opt/spark/conf/workers` file on the master node.

+This guide, along with the script utility, aims to facilitate the straightforward expansion of your Apache Spark cluster by integrating additional worker nodes, thus boosting its capacity for large-scale data analytics tasks.

 ### Scaling HDFS

 **Adding DataNodes:**